-Unless you are really rich or don’t care about financial returns, you probably shouldn’t own any vacation property.
-In the Spring of 2008, I bought a vacation property at my favorite resort up in Lake Tahoe.
-The property is in a secluded place with ski-in/ski-out during the winter and golf, hiking, and fishing on the premises during the summer.
+In the summer of 2007, I bought a vacation property at my favorite resort up in Lake Tahoe.
+The property is in a secluded place with ski-in/ski-out access during the winter.
+And it has golf, swimming, tennis, tennis, fishing and bike rentals on the premises during the summer.
 Ah, the good life!

 Although Bear Sterns had gone under, I was still hopeful things wouldn't get too bad.
 Our government consistently bails everybody out after all.
 Unfortunately, I was wrong as there was no amount of money the government could inject into the system at the time that could stop the wave of defaults.

-Of course I was wrong because the condotel secondary mortgage market shut down as no banks were willing to lend for vacation properties anymore.
+Of course I was wrong because the condotel secondary mortgage market shut down.
+Banks were no longer willing to lend for vacation properties anymore.
 The only people who could buy were those with enough cash.
 This was a great reminder why cash really is king.

-In a real estate downturn, the first properties to get hit are vacation properties because they are non essential.
+In a real estate downturn, the first properties to get hit are vacation properties because they are non-essential.
 Meanwhile, you have tons of people shirking on their loans in California because we are a non-recourse state.
 If you stop paying your mortgage and hand back the keys, the banks cannot go after your other assets!